 The impoverishment of the surviving spouse or dependant at the time of death remains the clinching factor in the application of section 63(4), however.
 The decision in Virey confirmed the importance of this unpredictable element.

-At a time when much is at stake, there is no substitute for having the experienced and skilled advocates from Lerners at your side.
+When much is at stake, there is no substitute for having the experienced and skilled advocates from Lerners at your side.
 You need compassion and understanding, but you also need someone to protect your interests.
-Our Family Law Group tailors its approach and strategy to your goals to achieve the best possible outcome.
-Our team, located in Toronto and London, serving the GTA, Southwestern Ontario, and beyond, has the experience to handle matters both straightforward and complicated, without ever over-lawyering or contributing to unnecessary conflict.
-With a successful track record that includes some of Canada’s most complex family law cases, we are focused on getting you results and helping you move forward.
+Our Family Law lawyers tailor their approach and strategy to your goals to achieve the best possible outcome.
+Our team, located in Toronto, London, and the Waterloo Region, serving the GTA, Southwestern Ontario, and beyond, has the experience to handle matters both straightforward and complicated, without ever over-lawyering or contributing to unnecessary conflict.
+With a successful track record that includes some of Canada's most complex family law cases, we are focused on getting you results and helping you move forward.
 Contact us to see how we can help.

 Butts Estate v Butts, O.J.
 No. 1672 (OCJ Gen Div).